And Then There Were None (1945 film): Cast

+Production

+Rene Clair said the film "isn't interesting because it isn't personal.
+The only interesting part of making the film was working on the adaptation with Dudley Nichols.
+The mystery story is full of little bluffs, little deceits that can't be presented on the screen.
+It was intriguing to find ways of working around them.
+And of course we had to change Agatha Christie's tone since we conceived the picture more or less as a comedy."

 Reception

 On first release in 1945, Bosley Crowther of The New York Times wrote: "René Clair has produced an exciting film and has directed a splendid cast in it with humor and a light macabre touch.
 The temptation to the horrifying is intelligently dismissed".
 The film kept its audience involved "from fear and trembling, not from gore."
 Several performances were commended, especially Walter Huston and Barry Fitzgerald.
 Variety magazine, however, described the film as a "dull whodunit" which "rarely rises to moments of suspense and despite the killings it gives the appearance of nothing ever happening".
 Most of the cast, Variety thought, seemed out of place.

 Film critic Leonard Maltin awarded the film four out of four stars, calling it "Highly suspenseful" and praising the film's script, music score, and visuals.
 On Rotten Tomatoes, the film holds an approval rating of 100% based on 12 reviews, with a weighted average rating of 8.1/10.